-The leaf midrib is conspicuous, cream-coloured.
-Straight lateral veins emerge from the midrib, curving forward abruptly near the margins.
-The lateral veins are fairly evenly spaced and mostly paired or nearly so.
-Venation is prominent on the lower leaf surface (Coates Palgrave, 2002; Schmidt, et al, 2002; Van Wyk and Van Wyk, 1997; Pooley, 1993).
+The midrib is conspicuous, cream-coloured.
+Straight lateral veins emerge from the midrib, curving forward abruptly near the margins and meeting the next higher vein, usually without quite reaching the margins.
+The lateral veins are fairly evenly spaced and mostly paired on opposite sides of the midrib or nearly so.
+Venation is prominent on the lower leaf surface.

 Leaf dimensions are 9 cm to 20 cm long by 5 cm to 7 cm wide.
 The petiole is thick, 1 cm to 2,5 cm long.
 Short-lived leaf stipules are joined into a small sheath.